cfrancobedoya/PHP-Project/README.md

 Using **Type Hinting** we will establish the type of data that we expect either a class or a specific data type.

 Inheritance in PHP will be simple, that is, it will only be able to inherit a single class, on the contrary, with the interfaces that we can implement several at the same time.

+## Namespaces
+This is a way to keep the file names unique in the same directory.

+This allows us to better organize the project.

+The keyword namespace is used to declare a private **namespace.**